KDS-Erfurt/kds-sms-server/README.md

 # setup settings.json in /opt/sms-broker
 sms-broker init-db
 echo """[Unit]
-Description=KDS SMS Server - Listener - Responsible for receiving SMS as well as for the general API and UI.
+Description=SMS Broker - Listener - Responsible for receiving SMS as well as for the general API and UI.
 After=multi-user.target

 [Service]